-To account for multiplicity to test the primary (exacerbation) and two key secondary endpoints (FEV1 and SGRQ) for each of the two doses (for subjects with baseline blood eosinophils $\geq$ 300/μL) a testing strategy will be followed to control the overall type I error rate at level 0.05.
+To account for multiplicity to test the primary (exacerbation) and two key secondary endpoints (FEV1 and SGRQ) for each of the 30mg and 100mg dose groups (for subjects with baseline blood eosinophils $\geq$ 300/μL) a testing strategy will be followed to control the overall type I error rate at level 0.05.

-To account for multiplicity to test the primary (exacerbation) and two key secondary endpoints (FEV1 and SGRQ) for each of the two doses (for subjects with baseline blood eosinophils $\geq 220/\mu L$ ) a testing strategy will be followed to control the overall type I error rate at level 0.05.
+To account for multiplicity to test the primary (exacerbation) and two key secondary endpoints (FEV1 and SGRQ) for each of the 30mg and 100mg dose groups (for subjects with baseline blood eosinophils $\geq$ 220/μL) a testing strategy will be followed to control the overall type I error rate at level 0.05.